myatmo/UNet/README.md

-# Training UNet version with Fatchecker dataset
+# Training UNet versions on Fatchecker dataset

 Training Unet, Unet3+, Unet3+ with deep supervision and Unet3+ with CGM on Fatchecker dataset